educationwarehouse/ghost-theme-poster/README.md

 Repeat this for every domain you'll be creating ghost templates for.

-Change the files as you please, and perform the execution to:
+Change the files as you please, and perform `invoke push example.tld` to:
  1. pack the files into `example.tld.zip`
  1. upload the theme folder to the ghost domain
  1. read error or confirmation from the console.